MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 - Get the estimated revenue across opportunities by forecast category.

 :::image type="content" source="media/sales-chat-crm-info.png" alt-text="Screenshot of the CRM information.":::

+> [!NOTE]
+> Sales agent returns a maximum of 30 CRM records per response.
+For example, if you ask for a list of accounts and your CRM contains hundreds of accounts, you see only 30 results.
+To narrow results, refine your query with more specific criteria such as a date range, owner, or status.

 For a list of example prompts you can use with the Sales agent, see [What can Sales agent help you with?](sales-chat-overview.md#what-can-sales-agent-help-you-with)